pgDay Paris 2018

 Old time: we were using Chef as configuration management tool in our own self-hosted servers.
 We had the ability to provide more than one service on one host but couldn't isolate them easily.

-We decided to stay on-premises.
-We decided to go with rkt for the container engine (rather than Docker).
+for the container engine (rather than Docker).
 Hosts are working with CoreOS container linux.
 Dedicated OS simple and stable distribution which sole purpose is to run containers.

-To orchestrate those containers we dedcided to go with fleet (comes with CoreOS).
+(comes with CoreOS).
 Our own systemd units generation tools.
 We build containers with a home-made blablacar tool to build and configure App Container Images.
 We use "pods" are env where images are aggregated sharing the same resource.

-On top of fleet we have an etcd cluster.
+On top of fleet

 Service discovery

-DNS not very modern.
-We needed something instant.
-So we went for Zookeeper + a home-made Go-Nerve (re-written from an AirBnb tool) binary that subscribes a container to zookeeper.
+(re-written from an AirBnb tool) binary that subscribes a container to zookeeper.
 For discovering we have a similar home made tool (re-written airbnb tool) Go-Synapse.

 Go-nerve performs health checks (tcp, sql, …) and reports those checks to zookeeper.
 On client side Go-synapse will check a certain path (for example /database) in zookepeper and reloads HA-proxy configuration.